dghijben/Triangle-Play-App/readme.md

 # Triangle Play App

-This is a little webapp to try out and with with [trianglify](https://github.com/qrohlf/trianglify).
+This is a little webapp to try out [trianglify](https://github.com/qrohlf/trianglify).